 Do you need an Agentic CDP to do agentic marketing?

 Not strictly required, but highly recommended.
-Agents need real-time access to unified customer data and sub-second feedback loops to operate effectively.
+Agents need real-time access to unified customer data and closed feedback loops measured in seconds, not hours, to operate effectively.
 Composable CDP architectures that rely on batch-based reverse ETL introduce latency that limits agent autonomy.
 The most advanced agentic marketing implementations run on Agentic CDP platforms with integrated data, decisioning, and activation.

 What skills do marketers need to work with AI agents?